-- health centres, GP practices, community pharmacies, dentists;

-- · community centres or halls;

-- libraries;

-- · leisure centres; and

-- · emergency services.

-13.10.3 The list of defined community facilities is not exclusive.
+- community centres or halls; - libraries: - · leisure centres; and - emergency services. - 13.9.3 The list of defined community facilities is not exhaustive.
 Other types of facility may also provide a community benefit and this policy should be applied to ensure that they are protected.
-Existing open space including play provision for children and young people and outdoor sport facilities are protected under Policy LPD20: Protection of Open Space.

-13.10.4 Part a-i_of Policy LPD56 a) permits the loss of a community facility provided that an alternative provision exists with sufficient capacity which is reasonably accessible.
+Existing open space including play provision for children and young people and outdoor sport facilities are protected under Policy LPD 20: Protection of Open Space. - 13.9.4 Part i of Policy LPD 56 a) permits the loss of a community facility provided that an alternative provision exists with sufficient capacity which is reasonably accessible.
 Contributions should be sought to improve the existing alternative provision where there is insufficient capacity to accommodate both existing users and new users.
-Alternatively, as set out in part b-ii_of Policy LPD56 a), alternative provision could be provided as part of the redevelopment of the site.
-Part e-iii_of Policy LPD56 a) ensures that any alternative provision provided is in an appropriate location and is not isolated from those that will use it.

-13.10.5 For part div of Policy LPD56 a), the viability evidence submitted regarding the need for the community facility should be appropriate to the scale and type of the facility and address other alternative facilities in the locality that could meet any shortfall in provision.
+Alternatively, as set out in part ii of Policy LPD 56 a), alternative provision could be provided as part of the redevelopment of the site.
+Part iii of Policy LPD 56 a) ensures that any alternative provision provided is in an appropriate location and is not isolated from those that will use it. - 13.9.5 For part v of Policy LPD 56 a), the viability evidence submitted regarding the need for the community facility should be appropriate to the scale and type of the facility and address other alternative facilities in the locality that could meet any shortfall in provision.
 In terms of the continued use, the applicant would need to provide information on whether there is a need for the continued use of the community facility in the locality.
-In some cases, for instance local shops and public houses, the applicant would need to demonstrate that the facility has been actively marketed for a significant period of time without success.

-13.10.6 Paragraph 70 of the NPPF states that pubs are valued facilities.
-It is not considered that there is a need for a separate policy for the protection of public houses and Policy LPD56 should be used when determining planning applications.

-13.10.7 The Community Right to Bid gives community groups a chance to save community assets that are important to them.
+In some cases, for instance local shops and public houses, the applicant would need to demonstrate that the facility has been actively marketed for a significant period of time without success. - 13.9.6 Paragraph 70 of the NPPF states that pubs are valued facilities.
+It is not considered that there is a need for a separate policy for the protection of public houses and Policy LPD 56 should be used when determining planning applications. - 13.9.7 The Community Right to Bid gives community groups a chance to save community assets that are important to them.
 Community assets include village shops, pubs and allotments.
 Local planning authorities are required to keep a list of all of these 'assets of community value'.
 If an owner of a listed asset wants to sell it they have to notify the local planning authority who, in turn, notify any interested parties.
 If community groups are interested in buying an asset they can use the Community Right to Bid to 'pause' the sale, giving them six months to prepare a bid before the asset can be sold.
-Further information can be found on the Councils' website 45.
+Further information can be found on the Councils' website43.